-In addition, if you’re looking for an unfurnished property, remember you could have a large outlay on furniture and other essentials such as plates and cutlery, bedding, a television and a number of other items (unless you’re lucky enough to have items that have been given to you by friends and family).
-Discuss with the landlord or agent about exactly what the property comes with, then you can draw up a spreadsheet with everything you’ll need to buy or source and approximate costs.
+In addition, if you're looking for an unfurnished property, remember you could have a large outlay on furniture and other essentials such as plates, cutlery, bedding, television and many other items.
+Discuss with the landlord or agent precisely what the property comes with, and then you can draw up a spreadsheet with everything you'll need to buy or source and approximate costs.

 Know your outgoings

-In order to calculate whether you can afford a property, you need to work out your outgoings.
-To do this, you’ll have to make a list of your expenses, including how much it will cost you to rent a property.
+You need to work out your outgoings to calculate whether you can afford a property.
+To do this, you'll have to list your expenses, including how much it will cost to rent the property.